-Fairly self-explanatory, it seems.
-Sign on the dotted line and--presto!--you've got a contract.
-Well, not exactly.
-Contractual relationships are far more varied and complicated than that, as two semesters of contracts will teach you.
-Again through the study of past court cases, you will follow the largely unwritten law governing the system of conditions and obligations a contract represents, as well as the legal remedies available when contracts are breached.
+Contractual relationships are varied and complicated — so much so that you'll study them for two full semesters.
+Through the study of past court cases, you will follow the law governing the system of conditions and obligations a contract represents, as well as the legal resolutions available when contracts are breached.

 Like so much U.S. law, the laws governing the purchase, possession, and sale of property in the U.S. often date back to the English common law.
-You may never own a piece of land, but your life will inevitably and constantly be affected by property laws.
 Anyone interested in achieving an understanding of broader policy issues will appreciate the significance of this material.
 Many property courses will emphasize, to varying degrees, economic analysis of property law.

-Even if you become a criminal prosecutor or defender, you will probably never prosecute or defend someone charged with the crimes you will be exposed to in this course.
+Even if you become a criminal prosecutor or defender, in practice you will probably never encounter the crimes you will be exposed to in this course.
 Can a man who shoots the dead body of someone he believes to be alive be charged with attempted murder?
 What if someone forced him to do so at gunpoint?
-What if they were both on drugs -- or had really rough childhoods?
-Nowhere will the Socratic dialogue be taken to such extremes as in your crim. class, and criminal law professors are notorious for their ridiculously convoluted exam questions.
+What if they were both on drugs — or had really rough childhoods?
+Your crim. class is likely to rely heavily on Socratic dialogue, and criminal law professors are notorious for their ridiculously convoluted exam questions.

-As close to a history class as you will take in your first year, con. law will emphasize issues of government structure (e.g., federalism and separation of powers) and individual rights (e.g., personal liberties, freedom of expression, property protection).
-Nearly every law school now offers advanced con. law courses that focus on special areas like civil rights or affirmative action.
+As close to a history class as you will take in your first year, con. law will emphasize issues of government structure and individual rights.

-In addition to these course requirements, many law schools require 1Ls to participate in a moot-court exercise.
-As part of this exercise, students--sometimes working in pairs or even small groups--must prepare briefs and oral arguments for a mock trial (usually appellate).
-This requirement is often tied in with the Methods course so that those briefs and oral arguments will be well researched--and graded.
+In addition to these course requirements, many law schools require 1Ls to participate in a moot court exercise.
+As part of this exercise, students — sometimes working in pairs or even small groups — must prepare briefs and oral arguments for a mock trial.
+This requirement is often tied in with the methods course so that those briefs and oral arguments will be well researched — and graded.